HL7EE/ig-ee-base/input/pagecontent/StructureDefinition-ee-encounter-intro.md

 ### Example Usage Scenarios
-- Query for locations general availability using the query parameter Location.status
+- Query for encounters based on specific status using the query parameter Encounter.status
-- Query for locations based on type of functions performed using the query parameter Location.type
+- Query for reasons this encounter occurred using the query parameter Encounter.reasonReference
-- Exchange Location information within a FHIR document or message
+- Exchange encounter information within a FHIR document or message